0x1grexo/mywebsite/README.md

 * **Tools:** VS Code, GitHub Pages, Google Analytics
 * **Hardware Experience:** Python (ProgeStart 2025), Arduino, Raspberry Pi

-## 🎮 Python Game
-A custom game built in Python.
-The download includes both the Windows executable for immediate play and the source code for those interested in the logic behind it.

 ## 📸 Preview
 Visit the live site: [gregoropmann.github.io/aboutme/](https://gregoropmann.github.io/aboutme/)

 ## You are welcome to use this as a template!
-1. Download the 'aboutme-main.zip'
+1. Download the 'aboutme-main.zip' [Download ZIP](https://github.com/gregoropmann/aboutme/archive/refs/heads/main.zip)
 2. Make a new GitHub repo
 3. Replace the text in my code, sounds, images, documents with your own.
 4. Publish with GitHub Pages